-\begin{definition}[Intersection class of a hyperbolic ergodic measure] For any hyperbolic ergodic measure $\mu$ of index $\dim E$ supported in $\Lambda$, Proposition~\ref{pro:sylv} asserts that for $\mu$-almost every $x$ there exists a sequence $(p_n)_{n\ge1}$ of hyperbolic periodic points $p_n\in\tilde \Lambda$ of index $\dim E$ such that $\lim_{n\to\infty}p_n=x$.
+\begin{definition}[Intersection class of a hyperbolic ergodic measure] For any hyperbolic ergodic measure $\mu$ with $s$-index $\dim E$ supported in $\Lambda$, Corollary~\ref{corpro:sylvnew} in particular asserts that for $\mu$-almost every $x$ there exists a sequence $(p_n)_{n\ge1}$ of hyperbolic periodic points $p_n\in\tilde \Lambda$ with $s$-index $\dim E$ such that $\lim_{n\to\infty}p_n=x$.
 On the other hand, Theorem~\ref{t.homoclinic} asserts that there is a neighborhood of $\mu$ in the set of invariant measures supported in $\tilde \La$ so that every pair of periodic orbits in $\tilde \La$ whose corresponding invariant measures are contained in this neighborhood are homoclinically related, hence belong to the same class.

-Therefore, Proposition~\ref{pro:sylv} together with Theorem~\ref{t.homoclinic} implies that there is exactly one intersection class containing orbits in $\tilde \La$ and whose corresponding measures tend to $\mu$.
+Therefore, Corollary~\ref{corpro:sylvnew} together with Theorem~\ref{t.homoclinic} implies that there is exactly one intersection class containing orbits in $\tilde \La$ and whose corresponding measures tend to $\mu$.
 We call this class \emph{the intersection class of $\mu$} and we denote it by $H(\mu)$. \end{definition}